uniAIDevs/RoaringTwenties/README.md

 Dear Ms. Metayer,

-To grade the website I have created, you will need to follow these steps, as this GitHub repository is a project skeleton I coded, the content still needs to be loaded by the enduser (you 😉):
+To grade the website I have created, you will need to follow these steps, as this GitHub repository is a project skeleton I coded, the content still needs to be loaded by the enduser or admin (that's you 😉):

 1. **Create a GitHub Codespace:**
    - Visit GitHub and create a new Codespace using the blank template.